Meta Distribution of SIR in the Internet of Things Modelled as a Euclidean Matching: Meta Distribution for BEM

-Next, we will consider a perfect bipartite matching $\mathcal{M}_{N}$ between the transmitters and receivers minimizing the sum of Euclidean distances $d_1,\dots,d_N$, and we will seek the proportion of links in the matching which are able to achieve an SIR greater than $\theta$ with probability at least $u$.
-The bipartite matchings are produced via the algorithm of Duff and Koster used in the MatLab (R2019b) `matchpairs' toolbox \cite{duff2001}.

-Let us assume a realization of both $\mathcal{X}$ and $\mathcal{Y}$, of intensity $\lambda>0$, modelling the set of transmitters in a wireless ad hoc network deployed in the unit square $\left[0,1\right]^2$.
-Given the $N$ transmitters, we deploy uniformly at random $\left(N\!-\!1\right)$ receivers, and in addition to that we place a receiver at the origin.
-Under periodic boundary conditions, all receivers in the network experience the same interference field, after averaging over the point processes.
-In addition, we assume that the point process of transmitters and receivers $\Phi$ is ergodic.
-This is not as straightforward to prove as in Poisson bipolar or cellular networks in~\cite{ganti2010, haenggi2016}, because nearby links span correlated distances in a Euclidean matching.
-Under the ergodicity assumption, the receiver at the origin is hereafter referred to as the \textit{typical receiver}, and the meta distribution of the \ac{SIR} at the \textit{typical receiver} will correspond to the fraction of links in the matching experiencing certain reliability.
+We consider a perfect \ac{BEM} $\mathcal{M}_{N}$ between the transmitters and receivers minimizing the sum of Euclidean distances $L_{\mathcal{M}} = \sum_{i}d_{i}$, and we will seek the proportion of links in the matching which are able to achieve an SIR greater than $\theta$ with probability at least $u$.
+Let us assume a realization of $\mathcal{X}_N$ and $\mathcal{Y}_N$ modeling the set of transmitters and receivers respectively in a wireless ad hoc network over the unit square $\left[0,1\right]^2$.
+Given $N$, we deploy uniformly at random within the unit square $N$ transmitters, $\left(N-1\right)$ receivers and we also add an extra receiver at the origin $o\equiv(1/2,1/2)$.
+Under periodic boundary conditions, all receivers experience the same interference field, after averaging over the point processes $\mathcal{X}_N$ and $\mathcal{Y}_N$.
+In addition, we assume that the process of line segments formed by the Tx-Rx communication pairs in a BEM is ergodic.
+This is not as straightforward to prove as in Poisson bipolar or cellular networks~\cite{ganti2010, haenggi2016}, because nearby links span correlated distances in a \ac{BEM}.
+Under the ergodicity assumption, the receiver at the origin is hereafter referred to as the \textit{typical receiver}, and the meta distribution of the SIR at the \textit{typical receiver} will correspond to the fraction of links in the BEM experiencing certain reliability.

-In the performance evaluation of wireless ad hoc networks, the bipolar model assumes a fixed and known link distance $r\!=\!R$~\cite{ganti2010, haenggi2016}.
-Under the assumption that the nearest interferer can come arbitrarily close to the receiver, the moments of the meta distribution of the \ac{SIR} follow from Eq.~\eqref{eq:Mb}, and as such, using a series expansion, we have
+The bipolar model assumes a fixed and known link distance $r=R$.
+Then, the moments of the meta distribution of the SIR follow from Eq.~\eqref{eq:Mb} after substituting $r=R$ and using standard steps to calculate the integral therein~\cite{ganti2010, haenggi2016}.
+Finally, we get

-and we can evaluate the integral on the right hand side of Eq. \ref{eq:MetaBipolar}, which can be written in terms of the Gamma function